 - Upgrading existing engines to lower NOx emissions

-- Supplemental Emission Test (steady-state) with a limit equal to the FTP standard and NTE limits of 1.25 × FTP (with the exception of Navistar)
+- Steady-state SET test with a limit equal to the FTP standard and NTE limits of 1.25 × FTP (with the exception of Navistar)

 Model Year 2007 and Later

-On December 21, 2000 the EPA signed emission standards for model year 2007 and later heavy-duty highway engines (the California ARB adopted virtually identical 2007 heavy-duty engine standards in October 2001).
-The rule includes two components: (1) emission standards, and (2) diesel fuel regulations.
+On December 21, 2000 the US EPA signed emission standards for model year 2007 and later heavy-duty highway engines .
+The California ARB adopted virtually identical 2007 heavy-duty engine standards in October 2001.
+The rule included two components: (1) emission standards, and (2) diesel fuel regulations.

 The emission standards included new, very stringent limits for PM (0.01 g/bhp·hr) and NOx (0.20 g/bhp·hr).
-The PM emission standard took full effect in the 2007 heavy-duty engine model year.
-The NOx and NMHC standards will be phased in for diesel engines between 2007 and 2010.
-The phase-in would be on a percent-of-sales basis: 50% from 2007 to 2009 and 100% in 2010 (gasoline engines are subject to these standards based on a phase-in requiring 50% compliance in 2008 and 100% compliance in 2009).
-Very few engines meeting the 0.20 g/bhp-hr NOx requirement will actually appear before 2010.
-In 2007, most manufacturers opted instead to meet a Family Emission Limit (FEL) around 1.2-1.5 g/bhp-hr NOx for most of their engines.
+The PM emission standard took full effect in 2007.
+The NOx standard was phased-in for diesel engines between 2007 and 2010.
+The phase-in was defined on a percent-of-sales basis: 50% from 2007 to 2009 and 100% in 2010 (gasoline engines are subject to these standards based on a phase-in requiring 50% compliance in 2008 and 100% compliance in 2009).
+In practice, very few engines meeting the 0.20 g/bhp·hr NOx limit actually appeared before 2010.
+In the 2007-2009 period, most manufacturers opted to meet a NOx family emission limit (FEL) of around 1.2 g/bhp·hr for most of their engines.
 Because of this compliance path during the NOx limit phase-in period, engines produced during 2007-2009 were technologically very different from those required to comply in 2010 and later when all engines needed to comply with the 0.2 g/bhp-hr NOx limit.
 While it is common to refer to “2010 standards” in a way that implies they are different from “2007 standards”, legally, there was not a standard for 2010 that differed from 2007.

-In addition to transient FTP testing, emission certification requirements also include:
+In addition to the FTP testing, emission certification requirements include:

 - SET test, with limits equal to the FTP standards, and

-Effective for the 2007 model year, the regulation maintains the earlier crankcase emission control exception for turbocharged heavy-duty diesel fueled engines but requires that if they are emitted to the atmosphere, they be added to the exhaust emissions during all testing.
-In this case, the deterioration of crankcase emissions must also be accounted for in exhaust deterioration factors.
+- Crankcase Ventilation—Effective from 2007, the regulation maintains the earlier crankcase emission control exception for turbocharged heavy-duty diesel fueled engines but requires that if the emissions are discharged into the atmosphere, they be added to the exhaust emissions during all testing.
+In this case, the deterioration of crankcase emissions must also be accounted for in exhaust deterioration factors..